Bob Saget, beloved TV dad of 'Full House,' dead at 65

 Saget the stand-up showed his flip side with what become a much-talked-about cameo in the 2005 documentary "The Aristocrats" -- in which 100 comics riffed on the world's dirtiest joke -- that revealed his notoriously filthy sense of humor.

-Saget, also the long-time host of "America's Funniest Home Videos," played squeaky clean Danny Tanner, a widower and father to three young girls, on "Full House," the ABC sitcom that also brought fame to Olsen twins Mary-Kate and Ashley when it debuted in 1987.
+Raunchy comedy wasn't part of his long-running network TV shows.
+He hosted the family friendly "America's Funniest Home Videos" and played the squeaky clean widower and dad to three young girls on "Full House," the ABC sitcom that also brought fame to Olsen twins Mary-Kate and Ashley when it debuted in 1987.

+"Bob was the most loving, compassionate and generous man.
+We are deeply saddened that he is no longer with us but know that he will continue to be by our side to guide us as gracefully as he always has," the Olsens said in a joint statement.

 The show's popularity didn't deter critics, some calling it cheesy and others deeming it unreal.
 Saget, as amiable and droll in an interview as he was on TV screens, took the brickbats in stride.

 "`Full House' was a loving kind of show but obviously over the top.
-It had its heightened reality, a glossy Willy Wonka quality to it," he said in 2001.
+It had its heightened reality, a glossy Willy Wonka quality to it," he told The Associated Pres in a 2001 interview.

 That year, Saget took another pass at playing a widowed dad with winsome kids on the short-lived sitcom "Raising Dad."

-He found himself repeatedly fielding questions about his habit of playing sitcom widowers, and had a ready response: "(Kevin) Costner does three, four baseball movies and that's OK.
+He said he found himself repeatedly fielding questions about his habit of playing sitcom widowers, and had a ready response: "(Kevin) Costner does three, four baseball movies and that's OK.
 There's my rationale."

+Saget was born in Philadelphia on May 17, 1956, to Benjamin, a supermarket executive, and Rosalyn, who worked in hospital administration.
+He graduated Temple University and enrolled briefly in the University of Southern California to study film.

+He left the college but stayed in Los Angeles and shifted to stand-up comedy, which led to small roles in TV and film before he found success with "Full House."
+He also appeared in some episodes of the sitcom's "Fuller House" 2016-20 sequel and was heard as the narrator on "How I Met Your Mother," which ran for nine seasons on CBS.